qgis/QGIS-Documentation/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

      - [raster]
      - Output raster layer

+**Algorithm ID**: ``gdal:buildvirtualraster``

+.. include:: ../qgis/qgis_algs_include.rst
+  :start-after: **algorithm_code_section**
+  :end-before: **end_algorithm_code_section**

 .. _gdalgdal2tiles:

 gdal2tiles
 ----------

 Generates a directory with small tiles and metadata, following the `OSGeo Tile Map Service Specification <https://wiki.osgeo.org/wiki/Tile_Map_Service_Specification>`_.

-See also  the `OpenGIS Web Map Tile Service Implementation Standard
+See also the
+`OpenGIS Web Map Tile Service Implementation Standard
 <https://www.opengeospatial.org/standards/wmts>`_.
 Simple web pages with viewers based on Google Maps, OpenLayers and Leaflet are generated as well.
 To explore your maps on-line in the web browser, you only need to upload the generated directory onto a web server.

 This algorithm also creates the necessary metadata for Google Earth (KML SuperOverlay), in case the supplied map uses ``EPSG:4326`` projection.

 ESRI world files and embedded georeferencing is used during tile generation, but you can publish a picture without proper georeferencing too.

-This algorithm is derived from the `GDAL gdal2tiles utility <https://gdal.org/programs/gdal2tiles.html>`_.
+This algorithm is derived from the
+`GDAL gdal2tiles utility <https://gdal.org/programs/gdal2tiles.html>`_.

 Parameters
 ..........